SMC Pro v2.8

 Click "+Alert" on the dashboard to place a yellow horizontal line at the current price.
 Drag it to your desired level.
 When price crosses the line:

-This is the step-by-step process for finding and executing A+ setups using the Smart Market Structure Toolkit:
+This is the step-by-step process for finding and executing A+ setups using SMC Pro v2.8:

 Step 1: Determine Bias (HTF Analysis)